source-data/soda-roberta/README.md

 3. Semantic tagging of the experimental role of generoducts as measured variable or controlled variable.

 Accordingly, 3 models are trained with the respective tasks: PANELIZATION, NER, ROLES.
 We provide below the instructions on how to train these 3 models either using a specialized language model trained on biological text from PubMedCentral or using pre-trained Roberta transformers.

+The training data is in the form of XML data.
+SODA-ROBERTA provides therefore tools to convert XML into tagged datasets that can be used for token classification tasks.
+At inference stage, the tagged text is serialized back into json or xml.

 # Use pretrained models